 To receive copies of your child support payments in Pennsylvania, you need to visit the Pennsylvania Child Support Program website.

 Typically, the ex who had not been employed for the duration of the marriage or had the lesser income would be eligible for alimony.
 However, there are a variety of factors that determine Pennsylvania alimony.

 Can I file a protection from abuse order?

-While you do not need to be divorced in Pennsylvania to receive protection from abuse order, you can also file one while undergoing the divorce process.
+While you do not need to be divorced in Pennsylvania to receive a protection from abuse (PFA) order, you can file one while undergoing the divorce process.